About Bernedoodles

 What Size Bernedoodles Do We Breed?

-Note: Since Bernese Mountain Dogs weigh between 70 and 125 lbs, we do not do the F1 (first generation) pairings.
+Note: Since Bernese Mountain Dogs weigh between 70 and 125 lbs, we do not do the F1 (first generation) pairing.
 When purchasing an F1 from another breeder be aware that there will likely be huge variations in the adult size of those puppies.
 We use multi-generational parents, so there is a longer history of smaller sizes and less variability in the adult size within our litters.

 Do Bernedoodles Shed?